Adult Social Care Vision

-- The draft of our new strategy for people with Physical Disability and Sensory Impairment shows our commitment to improving outcomes, services, and support for disabled adults.
-It was co-produced with the support of Surrey Coalition for Disabled People during June 2021 to April 2022.
-Please contact firstname.lastname@example.org with any comments on the strategy by 9 October.
+- Our new strategy for people with Physical Disability and Sensory Impairment shows our commitment to improving outcomes, services, and support for disabled adults.
+It was co-produced with the support of Surrey Coalition for Disabled People.

 Joint Strategic Needs Assessment (JSNA)